ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

 ---
 <!-- omit in toc -->
 ## <img src="/assets/images/set-outlooksignatures benefactor circle.png" style="height: 3em; object-fit:contain;" alt="Set-OutlookSignatures Benefactor Circle">
-Set-OutlookSignatures is the gold standard in open-source software for centrally managing and deploying Outlook text signatures and Out of Office auto reply messages.
+Set-OutlookSignatures is the gold standard in open-source software for central management and deployment of Outlook text signatures and Out of Office auto reply messages.

 Download the free and open-source core version from <a href="https://github.com/GruberMarkus/set-outlooksignatures" target="_blank">GitHub</a> for free. **ExplicIT's Benefactor Circle add-on enhances the core version with a great set of additional features and commercial support.**